Azure/azure-iot-sdks/c/doc/SDK_cross_compile_example.md

 This document presents two examples of how to cross compile the Azure IoT Hub SDK using the make system, [cmake](https://cmake.org), that is employed by the project.
 The first example it will demonstrate the process of cross compiling the SDK on a Debian 64-bit system targeting a Raspberry Pi.
 It demonstrates how one must set up the file system and the cmake options to achieve this which should assist developers attempting to cross compile for other targets.
 The second example it concerns the cross compiling with the Android target architecture.

-## Procedure to target Raspberry Pi
+## Procedure to target Raspberry Pi architecture

 ### Version Information